 The UNESCO Courier in Esperanto

 The Universal Esperanto Association supports the ‘UNESCO Courier’, the official UNESCO magazine published by the United Nations Educational, Scientific and Cultural Organisation, in Esperanto.
-It appears four times a year in seven languages and promotes the ideals of UNESCO.
+It appears four times a year in several languages and promotes the ideals of UNESCO.
 Latest issue (PDF download).